tofetpuzo/MERN/project 3/project3.md

 `:~ $  npm install nodemon --save-dev`

 After this, I changed directory to package.json where I inserted code to specified a no error test and integrated concurrently.
-To configure the client I changed the directory and edited the package.json file from there adding the value pair key into it.
-I following commands were used.
+To configure the client I changed the directory and edited the package.json file from there, adding the value pair key into it.
+The following commands were used.

 `:~ $  cd client`